ANZSOM webinars

 Learning objectives:

-- Identify key cardiometabolic risk factors
+- Identify occupational risk factors that influence cardiometabolic health

 Dr Michael Hancock BPharm, MD, FRACP